BenjaminKobjolke/FMANLaunchScriptsForWindows/README.md

 `go to scripts dir`
 This command will open the current pane to the scripts directory.

-`set show output`
+> currently not working on windows - disabled for now `set show output`
 This command will set the plug-in to show the output of running a script.

-`set not show output`
+> currently not working on windows - disabled for now `set not show output`
 This command will set the plug-in to not show the output of running a script.

+> currently not working on windows - disabled for now `set not show output`
+This command will set the plug-in to not show the output of running a script.

 `set script directory`
 This command sets the currently highlighted directory as the script directory for running and creating scripts.

-`set shell script`
+> currently not working on windows - disabled for now `set shell script`
 This command allows the user to tell the plugin what script is their shell's initializing script.
 You can give it `~/.zshrc` and it will expand it to the absolute path.
 This is used to setup the proper environment for running the scripts.